bor0/gidti/manuscript/chapter4.md

 X> ```

 [^ch4n1]: It is worth noting that in Haskell we have types and kinds.
 Kinds are similar to types, that is, they are defined as one level above types in simply typed lambda calculus.
 For example, types such as `Nat` have a kind `Nat :: *` and it's stated that `Nat` is of kind `*`.
 Types such as `Nat -> Nat` have a kind of `* -> *`.
 Since in Idris types are first-class citizens, there is no distinction between types and kinds.

+[^ch4n2]: In contrast, the default behaviour in Haskell is lazy evaluation.